tanjeffreyz/github-statistics/README.md

 ### Repository Info Cards
-GitHub Statistics also compiles the repository information GitHub Overview needs to display **repository cards** like the one above.
+GitHub Statistics also compiles the information needed for displaying **repository cards** like the one above.
-Each repository's information is stored in its own JSON file under `/output/info`.
+Each repository's information is stored in its own JSON file under its owner's folder in `/output/info`.
 GitHub Overview can later retrieve this information to render a repository card.